laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

     **Why**: Tests may produce valuable output files in the `$TEST_UNDECLARED_OUTPUTS_DIR` directory.
-These outputs are undeclared, they are not part of the test acton's signature, so Bazel is unaware of them.
+These outputs are undeclared, they are not part of the test action's signature, so Bazel is unaware of them.
     Bazel archives the entire directory to retrieve these files from the from the sandbox or remote machine.